Elementary Scholarship Criteria

 The student must be a baptized Catholic or convert officially into the Catholic Church by a priest.

-The student must have scored in the 94th percentile or above in each section of the SCANTRON Performance Series Test listed below.
-The test should be administered at the student’s current school in the spring of Grade 3 or fall of Grade 4.
+The student must have scored in the 92nd percentile or above in each section of the MAP Assessment listed below.
 No other standardized test scores will be considered.
+We will accept the scores from the Grade 4 Janaury testing period ONLY.

 Notes about additional testing: